SwapnilB31/data-structures/README.md

 # License

 This repository is released under the [MIT license](https://opensource.org/licenses/MIT).
 In short, this means you are free to use this software in any personal, open-source or commercial projects.
 Attribution is optional but appreciated.

+# Fork
+I have forked the project for easier access.
+This is a rich repository of knowledge for DSA and I express my deepeset gratitude to [https://github.com/williamfiset](WilliamFiset) for creating this repo and sharing his knwledge with the world.